OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internships/oss/index.md

   application.
 - **Time Commitment**: A minimum of 20 hours per week is required during the 3-month internship period.
-- **Nature of Opportunity**: This is an unpaid internship, ideal for gaining experience and networking in the open science community.
+- **Opportunity Nature:** This is primarily an unpaid internship designed to provide practical experience and build professional networks.
+If any compensation is available, it will be specified by the mentors in the internship announcement.
 - **Initial Contribution**: Candidates must make a preliminary contribution to their chosen project, allowing mentors to evaluate their skills and commitment.